Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 OpenAthena™ for Android is designed to be usable by operators without the need for explicit technical training.
 A downside of this however is that fail conditions of the software can occur without the user having technical insight into why.

 OpenAthena is designed to fail safe.
-If data is known to be inaccurate, unusable, or incomplete enough for a calculation, the software will abort the calculation rather than provide an inaccurate result.
+If data is known to be inaccurate, unusable, or incomplete enough for a calculation, the software will abort the calculation (or report it as the highest possible error category) rather than provide an inaccurate result.

 This troubleshooting manual provides important context on common fail conditions and why they occur.
 This context is important for operators so they may overcome fail conditions which occur in certain specific conditions and adapt their use of the software to overcome them.